top of page

 In the 1860s, Arne A. Omsted took over the farm, bringing innovations gained from his education in France and Scotland.
 He introduced Ayshire cattle, Cheviot sheep, and Yorkshire pigs to the area.
 Arne married Mary Antoinette Manthey, who once served as a court lady at the palace in Stockholm.
 Over time, Opaker grew to include 346 acres of cultivated land, 80 acres of meadows, and a sawmill by the Agnåa river.

-Kjersti Rinde Omsted
+Arne Wilhelm og Kjersti Omsted

-Arne Wilhelm Omsted
+Arne Wilhelm Omsted og Kjersti Omsted

 The Farm's Story